promptfoo/promptfoo/README.md

 npx path/to/promptfoo-source eval
 ```

 The web UI is located in `src/web/nextui`.
 To run it in dev mode, run `npm run local:web`.
 This will host the web UI at http://localhost:3000.
-The web UI expects `promptfoo view` to be running separately.

 You may also have to set some placeholder envars (it is _not_ necessary to sign up for a supabase account):